Shopify/polaris/.changeset/breezy-mirrors-fetch.md

 '@shopify/polaris': patch
 ---

-Fixed the border radius of the DropZone component.
+Fixed the border radius of `DropZone`